centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - Optimized queries used to display the services monitoring page.
 - Optimized queries used to display the hosts monitoring page.
-- Optimized the queries used to display the services grid monitoring page.
+- Optimized queries used to display the services grid monitoring page.
 - Improved performances of event logs page.

 #### Security